kyang5/coursedescriptions/source/masters_prereqs.rst

 functions, then the formal math background is not so important.

 *Students who neither have this math background*
-*nor any programming at all* may want to get a more gentle introduction to programming first, as in our Comp 150, which is offered fall and spring and online in the summer.
-If you do need preparation like in Comp 150, then this will slow you down by a semester.
+*nor any programming at all* may well want to get a more gentle introduction to programming first, as in our Comp 150.
+It is offered fall and spring and online in the summer.
+If you do need the extra preparation like in Comp 150, then this will slow you down by a semester.

 Please contact the Graduate Program Director with any questions at gpd@cs.luc.edu.